ZGorlock/Movie-Tracker/Server/README.md

-The Server module for the Movie Tracker Project.
+The server.Server module for the Movie Tracker Project.